markosamuli/macos-machine/README.md

 ## Requirements

-- Mac running macOS 10.13 (High Sierra) or later
+- Mac running macOS 10.14 (Mojave) or later
-- Xcode 10.1 or later installed
+- Xcode 11 or later installed
 - Git installed

 This setup has only been tested on the macOS Sierra and not against existing